eupnea-project/eupnea-project.github.io/depthboot-pages/audio.md

 1. Boot into Depthboot

-2. Make the Chromebook is connected to the internet.
+2. Make sure the Chromebook is connected to the internet.

 3. Run: `setup-audio` in the Terminal.